 His Name is Alive, led by Warren Defever, have apparently shifted through multiple styles (not to mention combinations of styles) in their thirty-odd years of existence, depending on how you're counting.
 2014's Tecuciztecatl is something like their fourteenth release, ignoring remix albums and other extraneous works and sits, effectively, in the 'rock end of prog' camp, which is probably something of a shock for long-term fans.
 Thirteen-minute opener The Examination lets us know how the album will progress (pun intended), shifting through several different sections, managing to reference the early '70s, early '80s and probably more recent decades in one fell swoop.
 Incidentally, I'm not sure they'd welcome the comparison, but the harmony guitar work on several tracks reminds me of Wishbone Ash's groundbreaking technique.
 Mellotron?
 Defever's credited, but The near-solo massed strings in the brief I'm Getting Alone pretty much give the sample game away, I think.
 Nice to hear the sounds, but I'm not too optimistic that we're hearing a real machine.

-2016's Patterns of Light carries on the good work, operating in a similar vein to Tecuciztecatl.
+2016's Three Sacred Hymns is a very different beast, being more ambient than anything; is this how the band used to sound?
+Three lengthy tracks, all very similar: drone-rock, I suppose.
+Drifting samplotron strings on Two.
+Patterns of Light carries on the good work, operating in a similar vein to Tecuciztecatl.
 I'm desperately trying to remember who the opening title track reminds me of...
 Got it!
 Heart.
 No, really.
 In a good way, mind.
 Other standout tracks include Thanks A Million, Energy Acceleration, the almost Motörhead-esque Black Wings and eight-minute closer Silver Arc Curving In The Magnetic Field, all drifting strings and ethereal voices.
 Samplotron on several tracks, utilising strings, flutes and choirs, although it's sometimes hard to tell whether we're hearing Mellotron samples or generic ones.
 I can't attest to the quality of His Name is Alive's earlier work, but these two albums are both more than worthy of your attention, putting a new slant onto a retro style.
-I know of three other Mellotron-crediting albums: 2014's Dark Reflections (also available with some versions of Tecuciztecatl), 2016's Three Sacred Hymns and 2017's Black Wings, which looks like it's a collection of demos and alternate takes; reviews when I track copies down.
+Two more Mellotron-crediting albums: 2014's Dark Reflections (also available with some versions of Tecuciztecatl) and 2017's Black Wings, a collection of demos and alternate takes.
+However, my new 'don't go overboard for samples' policy means that I probably shan't bother to track them down.

 Hiss Tracts are the duo of David Bryant (Godspeed You!
 Black Emperor) and Kevin Doria, whose first album under this name (they've previously worked together as Growing) pretty much does what it says on the tin: droning post-rock that sounds like an interrupted shortwave transmission, or a malfunctioning industrial plant.
 I'll be searingly honest and say that I really don't understand where they're coming from, although the instrumental, rhythm-free end result seems to have its own internal logic.
 Mellotron?
 Bryant's credited, but the distorted, cut-up choirs on closer Beijing-Bullhorn/Dopplered Light... are not only clearly sampled, but presumably aren't even meant to be taken for the Real Thing.
 Perhaps Mellotron samples have, by now, become so ingrained in many musicians' thinking as merely another sound source that they'll cheerfully credit 'Mellotron' when it's quite clearly nothing of the sort, without even any attempt to actually deceive?
 'Mellotron' simply means 'Mellotron sounds'.
 Oh, brave new world.